 If you have allergies, pregnancy can make your symptoms worse.
 But you're right to worry about taking allergy medicine during pregnancy.
 Pregnant women shouldn't take some allergy drugs.
-Certain antihistamines, however, are safe.
+Certain antihistamines and steroid nasal sprays, however, are safe.
 Check with your doctors -- your OB/GYN and your allergist -- to find out how to manage allergies while you're pregnant.
 Your doctor may tell you to avoid allergy meds until after your first trimester or suggest a change in treatment.

 If you have been taking allergy shots for some time, you can likely continue them during pregnancy.
 But, don’t start allergy shots for the first time while pregnant.